JohnJPS/Coursera/README.md

 Courses
 =======

-This reporsitory contains all my work online coursework.
+This repository contains all my work online coursework.